-Easter traditions around the world: who delivers the eggs?!
+Easter traditions around the world: who delivers the eggs?

 Here in Ireland, Easter is celebrated by families up and down the country, with or without the assistance of a certain oversized bunny.

-But if you find yourself in a different country on Easter Sunday, your kids might have a few concerns about who exactly is bringing their eggs.
-The experts at language learning app Babbel, have shared an interesting list of various Easter traditions from around the world.
+Here's an interesting list of various Easter traditions from around the world.
 From Australia’s Easter Bilby, to Sweden’s Easter Witches, who knew there were so many egg-cellent characters worldwide?

 In addition to the Easter Bunny, who will hide eggs around the house for the children of Sweden, an old tradition here is the so-called Easter Witch or 'Påskkärring'.
 Swedish children dress up as witches or old ladies and go from house to house with pictures they’ve drawn in hopes of receiving some sweets in exchange for their hard work.
 The Easter Witch is also a tradition in Finland.